Mondonno/Mondonno/README.md

 <h2 align="center"><code>Console.WriteLine(Hello, I'm Mondonno)</code></h1>
 <p align="center">I'm the programmer, who exploring new technologies, i want to learn more and share my code.
 I lova open source and the mobile, desktop, and web technologies.
-I usually use Xamarin and Flutter for Mobile.</p>
+I usually use Xamarin and Flutter for Mobile.<br>I really like pizza and soft code MMmm Yummy!
+Also i working on to upgrade my skillls in AI and OpenVC</p>

   - **Some my projects:** <br>
     • <a href="https://github.com/Mondonno/lorn-diamond-fangame/tree/update-mondonno">https://github.com/Mondonno/lorn-diamond-fangame/</a> | Fun game<br>